StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 If Electron >= v22.0.0, the HEVC HW decoding feature for macOS, Windows, and Linux (VAAPI only) should have already been integrated.
 To add HEVC SW decoding, the method should be the same with Chromium guide above.

 ## Change Log

+`2023-02-11` Allow invalid colorspace (primary, matrix, transfer) video to play instead of block the whole playback

 `2022-12-03` Fixed the incomplete SEI parsing logic, and supported the extraction of HDR Metadata both from the bitstream and container.
 This will solved the problem that some HDR10 videos could not extract static hdr metadata and guarantee the best HDR performance (Chrome >= `110.0.5456.0`)